bernhard-musch/greaheisl/readme.md

 # Greaheisl

-Timer control on the Arduino UNO R4 Wifi.
+Hobby project to switch on and off appliances using an Arduino Uno R4 Wifi.

 ## How to test in the terminal